Unveiling Luminous Ly$\alpha$ Emitters at $z\approx6$ through JWST/NIRCam Imaging in the COSMOS Field: Results

 In this work, we measure galaxy size to quantify the morphology of the LAEs (and their components).
 We use the half-light radius \Reff, the radius containing half of the total light, to represent the galaxy size.
 We measure the galaxy size at the rest-frame UV band which fall in the NIRCam SW filters with higher resolution than the LW filters.
-Before the measurement, we combine both F115W and F150W bands to create stacking rest-UV images with higher signal-to-noise ratio (S/N).
+Before the measurement, we combine both F115W (with the PSF matched to F150W) and F150W bands to create stacking rest-UV images with higher signal-to-noise ratio (S/N).
 As F115W and F150W bands are next to each other in the wavelength range, we ignore the effect of the morphological $k$-correction.
 The stacked images thus correspond to the rest-frame UV continuum without the influence from strong nebular emission line for our galaxy sample.
 We run \texttt{GALFIT} \citep{peng02, peng10} to directly measure the intrinsic effective radius by modeling a Sérsic profile.
-For each LAE covered by different visit tile of COSMOS-Web, we adopt an empirical PSF by co-adding at least 15 bright (not saturated) stars in each (stacked) tile image.
+For each LAE covered by different visit tile of COSMOS-Web, we adopt an empirical PSF by co-adding at least 20 bright (not saturated) stars in each F150W tile image.
 The measured \Reff\ (along the semi-major axis) is then circularized to represent the galaxy size by multiplying the square root of the corresponding axis ratio.
 The \texttt{GALFIT} results are listed in the Column 5 of Table \ref{tab2}.
+Note that no size is shown for z6lae-104 due to its faintness in both F115W and F150W.